 The entire process of getting into eCommerce can be quite a handful.
 From starting out and looking for logistics partners such as ShippingTree, to making your first sale, there will be quite a few challenges you’ll need to navigate through.
 But before you can even take bigger steps like seeking out order fulfillment services that USA-based businesses have come to rely on, you have to take the first step of launching an online store.

 Thankfully, you can now easily start your own eCommerce business or add an online element to your existing retail company through a few dedicated platforms.
 Each one has its own set of strengths and weaknesses that can appeal to any business’ specific needs.
 Of all the many options you might encounter, here are the three most popular ones to consider:

 If you’re starting from scratch, or if your brick-and-mortar store doesn’t have an existing website, then Shopify is a great platform to get you started.
 What you’ll first notice with this subscription-based platform is the clean and user-friendly dashboard.
 This makes implementing changes simple with Shopify, even if you don’t have someone dedicated to web development.

-Digging deeper, you’ll find other useful benefits such as a built-in point of sale (or POS) system.
-This helps Shopify pull ahead of the pack by allowing for the integration of both online and offline transactions.
-The result is a versatile system that can allow for easier accounting if you want to maintain a physical store on top of your ecommerce business.
+Digging deeper, you’ll find other useful benefits such as a built-in point of sale software nz system. (aka: POS) This helps Shopify pull ahead of the pack by allowing for the integration of both online and offline transactions.
+The result is a versatile system that can allow for easier accounting if you want to maintain a physical store on top of your e-commerce business.
 And if any issue occurs, Shopify also has a dedicated support team that can provide assistance.